← Back to all posts

 I will be the first to admit that free is a powerful word.
 If you are sending a quick, casual invite and you do not care about ads or the guest experience, a free tool will get the job done.

-But if you are hosting something you actually care about, $5 gets you a completely different experience.
-A unique design, reliable delivery, real tracking, guest communication tools, and a clean page that your friends and family will actually enjoy opening.
+But if you are hosting something you actually care about, $5 buys a completely different experience: a one-of-a-kind design, delivery that reaches people, and a clean page your friends and family will enjoy opening.
+If you want to see how that stacks up against the incumbent, I wrote a longer Evite vs Lemonvite comparison that goes feature by feature.

-Five dollars is less than a single drink at most bars.
-It is less than a greeting card at the drugstore.
-And for that price, you get a full invitation platform with no compromises.
+Five dollars is less than a single drink at most bars, and less than a greeting card at the drugstore.
+For that price you get a full invitation platform with nothing held back for a Pro tier.

 The Bottom Line

 Free online invitation makers are not bad products.
 They serve a purpose, and millions of people use them every year.
-But "free" always comes with a cost, whether that is ads on your event page, generic designs, limited features, or manual work that eats into your planning time.
+But "free" always comes with a cost: ads on your event page, generic designs you share with strangers, or hours of manual work that eat into your planning time.
+If you are still comparing options, my roundup of the best digital invitation apps covers the newer paid tools too.

-If you are ready to skip the tradeoffs and send something your guests will actually be impressed by, create your first event on Lemonvite.
-It takes about three minutes, and your invitation will look like nothing else out there.
+If you would rather skip the tradeoffs and send something your guests are genuinely glad to open, build your first event on Lemonvite.
+It takes about three minutes, and the invitation will look like nothing else in their inbox.